Mumia Abu-Jamal: Life as a prisoner

 In 1991, Abu-Jamal published an essay in the Yale Law Journal on the death penalty and his death row experience.
 In May 1994, he was engaged by NPR's All Things Considered program to deliver a series of monthly three-minute commentaries on crime and punishment.
 The broadcast plans and commercial arrangement were canceled following condemnations from, among others, the Fraternal Order of Police and Senate Minority Leader Bob Dole.
 Abu-Jamal sued NPR for not airing his work, but a federal judge dismissed the suit.
 His commentaries were later published in May 1995 as part of his first book, Live from Death Row.

 In January 1996, Abu-Jamal completed a B.A. degree via correspondence classes at Goddard College, which he had first attended for a short time as a young man.
 Soon after, in May of 1996, the now defunct New College of California School of Law presented him with an honorary Doctorate of Law degree "for his struggle to resist the death penalty."

+In 1999, Pennsylvania Prison Society volunteer Phillip Bloch claimed Abu-Jamal admitted to him that he murdered Faulkner.
+According to Bloch, he asked Abu-Jamal whether he regretted killing Faulkner and Abu-Jamal responded that he did.
+Abu-Jamal accused Bloch of fabricating the confession, producing a handwritten letter allegedly written by Bloch after the date of their conversation in which he expressed his belief in Abu-Jamal's innocence.

 Abu-Jamal has been invited as a commencement speaker by a number of colleges and has participated via recordings.
 In 1999, he was invited to record a keynote address for the graduating class at Evergreen State College in Washington state.
 The event was protested by some.
 In 2000, he recorded a commencement address for Antioch College.

 On October 5, 2014, he gave the commencement speech at Goddard College, via playback of a recording.
 As before, the choice of Abu-Jamal was controversial.
 Ten days later, the Pennsylvania legislature passed an addition to the Crime Victims Act called "Revictimization Relief."
 The new provision was intended to prevent actions that cause "a temporary or permanent state of mental anguish" to those who have previously been victimized by crime.
 It was signed by Republican governor Tom Corbett five days later.
 Commentators suggested that the bill was directed to control Abu-Jamal's journalism, book publication, and public speaking, and that it would be challenged on free speech grounds.
 The law quickly faced multiple legal challenges from plaintiffs including Abu-Jamal, prison and human rights activists, publishers, and individual reporters.
 In April 2015, it was ruled unconstitutional and struck down for being overly vague and broad, and for restricting free expression based on content.